 The VLSI Revolution

 I was involved in the VLSI revolution that spawned the microchips that triggered the expansion and impact of California’s Silicon Valley.
-The revolution built upon the integrated circuits of 1960s transistors and wiring that was “printed” onto chips of silicon //correct?//.
+The revolution built upon the 1960s integrated circuits of transistors and wiring that were “printed” onto chips of silicon.
 As advances in lithography enabled smaller features to be printed, the number of transistors that could be printed on chips increased.
 In 1971, the Intel 4004—the first microprocessor; a complete computer on a chip—was created with 2,300 field-effect transistors (FETs).
 Each FET was analogous to an almost perfect little toggle switch.

 Gordon Moore of Intel observed that the number of transistors on commercial chips doubled about every two years.
 Carver Mead, a professor at Caltech, dubbed this insight “Moore’s law.”
 At Caltech, Mead and Bruce Hoeneisen determined that there were no physical limits to printing a million submicron FETs per chip.
 Robert H. Dennard and his colleagues at IBM Research determined that as FETs were scaled down, their power density remained constant, as both voltage and current scaled down with length.
 This discovery is known as “Dennard scaling.”4